minkcv/keyframe3d/docs/README.md

 ## Properties

-The Properties pane shows the x, y, and z position and x, y, and z rotation of the selected node.
+The Properties pane shows the x, y, and z position, x, y, and z rotation, and x, y, and z scale of the selected node.
 Changing the fields in the Properties pane will update the values of the selected node live.
 Changes to the position and rotation will not be saved unless a keyframe is set.
 The properties pane will show the vertical field of view (FOV) of a scene camera if one is selected.